junxit/us-congress-bills-114/bill.md

 > ## § 216.
 Anti-retaliation protection for whistleblowers
 >
 > - **(a)** *Whistleblower protections for employees, contractors, subcontractors, and agents*
->   - **(1)** *In general* No employer may discharge, demote, suspend, threaten, harass, or in any other manner discriminate against a covered individual in the terms and conditions of employment of the covered individual because—
+>   - **(1)** *In general* No employer may discharge, demote, suspend, threaten, harass, or in any other manner discriminate against a covered individual in the terms and conditions of employment of the covered individual because of any lawful act done by the covered individual—
->     - **(A)** the covered individual provided or caused to be provided to the employer or the Federal Government information relating to—
+>     - **(A)** to provide or cause to be provided to the employer or the Federal Government information relating to—
 >       - **(i)** any violation of, or any act or omission the covered individual reasonably believes to be a violation of, the antitrust laws; or
 >       - **(ii)** any violation of, or any act or omission the covered individual reasonably believes to be a violation of, another criminal law committed in conjunction with a potential violation of the antitrust laws or in conjunction with an investigation by the Department of Justice of a potential violation of the antitrust laws; or
->     - **(B)** the covered individual filed, caused to be filed, testified, participated in, or otherwise assisted an investigation or a proceeding filed or about to be filed (with any knowledge of the employer) relating to—
+>     - **(B)** to cause to be filed, testify in, participate in, or otherwise assist a Federal Government investigation or a Federal Government proceeding filed or about to be filed (with any knowledge of the employer) relating to—
 >       - **(i)** any violation of, or any act or omission the covered individual reasonably believes to be a violation of, the antitrust laws; or
 >       - **(ii)** any violation of, or any act or omission the covered individual reasonably believes to be a violation of, another criminal law committed in conjunction with a potential violation of the antitrust laws or in conjunction with an investigation by the Department of Justice of a potential violation of the antitrust laws.
 >   - **(2)** *Limitation on protections* Paragraph (1) shall not apply to any covered individual if—